tldr-pages/tldr/pages/linux/einfo.md

 `einfo -dbs`

-- Print all information of the protein database (XML format):
+- Print all information of the protein database in XML format:

 `einfo -db {{protein}}`